Ituran: Mapa

-Mapa was founded in 1985, under the name Sifrei Tel Aviv (lit.
+Mapa was founded in 1985 under the name Sifrei Tel Aviv (lit.
 Tel Aviv Books).
 It entered the field of cartography in 1994.
 Mapa eventually moved solely into cartography, becoming the market leader in map making for the public sector in 1995.
-It controlled close to 80% of the market in 2005.
+It controlled close to 80% of the map making market in 2005.
 Mapa has been expanding its horizons since 1996, and now publishes books in all fields.
 It also exports some books.
 Mapa's workforce consists of approximately 70 employees.